-Determination of the proportion of the concrete ingredients such ascement, fine aggregate, coarse aggregate, water and admixtures is called concrete mix. • A proper mix design only can give the specified properties such as workability, strength, permeability and durability with economy.
+Determination of the proportion of the concrete ingredients such ascement, fine aggregate, coarse aggregate, water and admixtures is called concrete mix. • A proper mix design only can gives the specified properties such as work ability, strength, permeability and durability with economy.